 Jesus set the bar higher then anyone might think He would by stating, "seventy times seven" (490 times).
 In other words, we are to continually forgive our brother.

-Then Jesus presents a wonderful parable that must help every one of us realize the absolute need to love and forgive others.
+Then Jesus presents a wonderful parable that if listened to should help every one of us realize the absolute need to love and forgive others.
 Because of the great love and forgiveness that has been extended to us, we must be patient, merciful, and kind with others.

 Jesus is stating that He will deal with the church as this king deals with his servants when he takes an accounting of their service to him.
 In other words, we are going to be coming before God and have to answer for what we have done.